urban-eriksson/asp-servo/README.md

 Be sure to use the correct data type for the target value.

-In the <StartupParameters> tag an object is combined with a value to form an <Item>
+In the StartupParameters tag an object is combined with a value to form an Item:

 ```
 <Item>